cnmicha/cloudflare-dyndns-backend/README.md

 ## Installation with Docker (recommended for production)

-You may use the following docker-compose file (reverse proxy for enabling HTTPS not included).
+You may use the following docker-compose file (reverse proxy for enabling HTTPS not included, both nginx and Traefik have been successfully tested).

 Please adapt the tag (`v1.1.1`) to the version you would like to use.